ZMoez/DIAMOND/Examples/README-Examples.md

-## Example: SimpleCar and SimpleCar-Shielded
+## Example 3: SimpleCar and SimpleCar-Shielded

 This example models an **autonomous car** moving along a bounded road.
 At each cycle, the car chooses one of three actions: